 \section{Introduction}

 In this review we present some theoretical advances in the field of quantum magnetism in two-dimensional (2D) systems.
-The spin-$\frac{1}{2}$ next neighbor 2-dimensional Heisenberg model on Bravais lattices (square, triangular) is N\'eel ordered\footnote{This generic kind of order, with a macroscopic sublattice magnetization is called in the following {\it magnetic } long-ranged order (LRO), in contrast to other ordered phases where the long-ranged ordered correlations concern $S=0$ scalar observables (on dimers, quadrumers...)} at $T=0$.\cite{manousakis91,bllp94} Frustration, small coordination number, competition between interactions can lead to specific quantum phases without magnetic long-ranged order.
+The spin-$\frac{1}{2}$ nearest-neighbor 2D Heisenberg models on Bravais lattices (square\cite{manousakis91}, triangular\cite{bllp94}) are N\'eel ordered\footnote{This generic kind of order, with a macroscopic sublattice magnetization is called in the following {\it magnetic } long-range order (LRO), in contrast to other ordered phases where the long-range ordered correlations concern $S=0$ scalar observables (on dimers, quadrumers...)} at $T=0$.
+Frustration, small coordination number, competition between interactions can lead to specific quantum phases without magnetic long-range order.
 Since a decade this subject is a highly debated issue in the field of quantum magnetism.
-It was revived by the discovery of high-$T_c$ superconductivity in the doped cuprates and fueled by numerous experimental studies of 2D antiferromagnetic insulators.\cite{HFM2000}
+It was revived by the discovery of high-$T_c$ superconductivity in the doped cuprates and fuelled by numerous experimental studies of 2D antiferromagnetic insulators.\cite{HFM2000}

-Section~\ref{sec:j1j2} is devoted to the first academic model of quantum frustration: the spin-$\frac{1}{2}$ Heisenberg model on the square lattice with first- and second-neighbor interactions ($J_1$--$J_2$ model).
-This model is one of the most studied in the field and this section is a short guide to the literature, with a special emphasis on the various methods used for this problem.
+Section~\ref{sec:j1j2} is devoted to the spin-$\frac{1}{2}$ Heisenberg model on the square lattice with first- and second-neighbor interactions ($J_1$--$J_2$ model).
+This model is one of the most studied in the field of and this section is a short guide to the literature, with a special emphasis on the various methods used for this problem.

 Section~\ref{sec:VBC} deals with general properties of valence-bond crystals (VBC) and related states, the simplest phase which is commonly realized in frustrated spin systems without magnetic LRO.